slv-improver/django_tuto_1/README.md

 > NOTE: I was forced to remove db.sqite3, \_\_pycache\_\_/ and migrations/*.py because I encountered an OperationalError: no such table: listings_band.
 Then I run:
 1. `./manage.py makemigrations {app name}`
 2. `./manage.py migrate --run-syncdb`

+In case of two migrations made on different branch, merge them with:</br>
+`./manage.py makemigrations --merge` (only if they don't affect the same field)